drewm27/speakerrankings/pocket-size-pages/JBL+Go+4.md

 layout: page
 title: JBL Go 4 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The JBL Go 4 ranks #20 out of 40 total Small Size Portable Bluetooth Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The JBL Go 4 ranks #20 out of 40 total [Small Size Portable Bluetooth Speakers](/pocket-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.